kammt/MemeAssembly/docs/pages/commands/printing.md

 ```\\``` | Backslash

 > Please note: Printing Unicode-Characters directly is not possible.
 However, using [this program](https://play.golang.org/p/TojzlTMIcJe), you can get the sequence of commands needed to print your character.

+### Origin
+This command is derived from the "What can I say except you're welcome" meme.
+More information can be found [here](https://knowyourmeme.com/memes/youre-welcome).

 ### Examples
 #### 1. Hello World!